-Events may include: Monster Lock-In, Fat Tuesday Pancake Supper, All Saints Festival and Retreat, Acquire the Fire, 30-Hour Famine, Teens Encounter Christ, Mission’s Dinner, Graduation Celebration, Youth and Family Fall Retreat.
-Thanks to all those who pray, chaperone, transport, and help in any way with our special events.
+Events may include: Monster Lock-In, Fat Tuesday Pancake Supper, All Saints Festival and Retreat, Mission’s Dinner, Graduation Celebration, Youth and Family Fall Retreat, Guys night/Girls Night.
+Thanks to all those who pray, chaperone, transport, feed, and help in any way with our special events.

-By God’s grace and Messiah members’ support, we are blessed to have quality staff for summer ministries.
-Staff plan a full summer of weekly Bible studies, Phat Phriday fun and service events, and make weekly contact with students.
+By God’s grace and Messiah members’ support, we are blessed to have quality staff interns for summer ministries.
+Interns plan a full summer of weekly Bible studies, Fun Friday’s and service events, and make weekly contact with students.
 They also serve our children by leading Children’s Chapel and organizing the strong youth presence at our vacation bible school for children, Great Adventure Days.

 Summer Special Events

 We have a number of foundational events, where students build life-long relationships with God and with each other.
-Junior high and the Confirmation students are invited to Adventure Camp at beautiful Camp Crosswoods, a Messiah tradition for 10 years.
+Junior high and the Confirmation students are invited to Adventure Camp at beautiful Camp CrossWoods, a Messiah tradition for 15 years.
 Our senior high goes on our annual summer mission’s trip, to such places as Winnipeg, Chicago, Minneapolis, and Denver.